 According to the National Eating Disorder Association, eating disorders have the highest mortality rate of any psychiatric illness.
 These diseases affect 30 million people worldwide, two-thirds of which are women, and claim multiple thousands of lives each year.
 A staggering 6 percent of anorexics commit suicide.
 It’s a population in jeopardy.
-Any help should be welcomed.
+Patients should welcome any help.

-But, eating disorders are a complicated set of diseases.
+But, eating disorders are complicated.
 Unlike influenza, eating disorders have a host of causes—only some of which are physical.
 When a disease has multiple causes, it’s highly unlikely that any single treatment will work against all the contributing factors.

-It’s more likely that the condition will need to be treated via several therapies.
+It’s more likely that the condition will need treatment via several therapies.
 And there is evidence that medical cannabis could be one method among many that saves people from the brink of self-harm.

 For years now, doctors have prescribed cannabis to help patients suffering from AIDS and cancer in order to stimulate their appetites.
 Shouldn’t the same treatment work for eating disorders?